A note on torsion modules with pure embeddings: Torsion abelian groups

 We go one step further and give an algebraic description of the limit models.
-Recall that given $n \in \mathbb{N}$ and $G$ an abelian group, $G[n]$ denotes the elements of order $n$ in $G$ and $nG$ denotes the elements of the form $ng$ for some $g$ in $G$.
+Recall that given $n \in \mathbb{N}$ and $G$ an abelian group, $G[n]$ denotes the elements annihilated by $n$ in $G$ and $nG$ denotes the elements of the form $ng$ for some $g$ in $G$.

 \begin{lemma} Let $\lambda$ be an infinite cardinal such that $\lambda^{\aleph_0}=\lambda$ and $\alpha < \lambda^+$ be a limit ordinal.
-If $M$ is a $(\lambda, \alpha)$-limit model in $\Kabt$, then: \begin{enumerate} \item If $cf(\alpha)\geq \omega_1$, then $M \cong t(\Pi_p PE(\bigoplus_n \mathbb{Z}(p^n)^{(\lambda)})) \oplus \bigoplus_p \mathbb{Z}(p^\infty)^{(\lambda)}$.
+If $M$ is a $(\lambda, \alpha)$-limit model in $\Kabt$, then: \begin{enumerate} \item If $\cof(\alpha) > \omega$, then $M \cong t(\Pi_p PE(\bigoplus_n \mathbb{Z}(p^n)^{(\lambda)})) \oplus \bigoplus_p \mathbb{Z}(p^\infty)^{(\lambda)}$.

-\item If $cf(\alpha)=\omega$, then $M \cong t(\Pi_p PE(\bigoplus_n \mathbb{Z}(p^n)^{(\lambda)}))^{(\aleph_0)} \oplus \bigoplus_p \mathbb{Z}(p^\infty)^{(\lambda)}$. \end{enumerate}
+\item If $\cof(\alpha)=\omega$, then $M \cong t(\Pi_p PE(\bigoplus_n \mathbb{Z}(p^n)^{(\lambda)}))^{(\aleph_0)} \oplus \bigoplus_p \mathbb{Z}(p^\infty)^{(\lambda)}$. \end{enumerate}